redhat-performance/jetlag/docs/hypervisors.md

 ansible-playbook -i ansible/inventory/cloud42.local ansible/hv-vm-delete.yml
 ```

-## Manifests
+## Manifests and Siteconfigs

 When you create vms, depending upon what `hv_vm_manifest_type`, you will find pre-generated manifests to either deploy SNOs or traditional OCP clusters using ACM/MCE.
-Those manifests are located in:
+Those manifests and siteconfigs are located in:

 ```console
 # ls -lh /root/hv-vm/